dangnelson/WATERBEAR-Shed/02 Wall Structure/Wall Structure.md

 ![](images/B07.svg)

-Cut a roll of flashing for the top and bottom of the doorway.
+Cut a roll of *Flashing* for the top and bottom of the doorway.
 Notch it so it can fold into place and overlap the edges.
 Place a board over it and hammer the board to shape the flashing.

 ## 8. Doors

 ![](images/B08.svg)

 Build the doors and insert them into place using *Shims* to create some spacing to make sure they fit and hold them in place.
-Insert the Hinges into the gap and mark where they should go on the jam and the door. also mark the hinge for distance it should extend out.
+Insert the *Hinges* into the gap and mark where they should go on the jam and the door. also mark the hinge for distance it should extend out.
 Make sure the hinge pin extends past the jam so the doors can open 180 degrees.

 This door installation will be temporary to make the shed lockable until you can finish the siding.